What are the WHITEST white paint colours in the TOP BRANDS? Let’s find out!

 Wine pairing: Lunessence Quartet

 Sherwin Williams High Reflective White is a white I refer to ALL THE TIME in my Online Paint Colour Consulting.
 With its LRV of 93, it’s pretty dang white.
-It looks SLIGHTLY warm in comparison to Ultra Pure White, but that’s just comparison as High Reflective White has no ‘colour’ added to it – only white (but again, it can depend on the actual COLOUR of the ‘base white’ that a brand uses…confused yet?
-I am.
-WHERE’S MY WINE!).
+It looks SLIGHTLY warm in comparison to Ultra Pure White, but remember, that’s just ‘in comparison’ as High Reflective White can also look a bit stark and cool compared to a warmer white!

 High Reflective White is WHITER looking than Chantilly Lace (#4), but NOT quite as white as Ultra Pure White.
 Compare the two and you WILL see that shift, with HRW looking a wink softer (but again, it’s really a pretty legit white white).